-Beginning in 2018, the GILTI provisions in the Tax Act require us to include, in our U.S. income tax return, foreign subsidiary earnings in excess of an allowable return on the foreign subsidiary's tangible assets.
-Per guidance issued by the FASB, companies can either account for deferred taxes related to GILTI or treat tax arising from GILTI as a period cost.
-Both are acceptable methods subject to an accounting policy election.
-At December 31, 2018, we finalized our policy and have elected to use the period cost method for GILTI.
-In 2018, we did not incur any GILTI inclusion as our foreign subsidiaries generated losses.
+Beginning in 2018, the global intangible low-taxed income ("GILTI") provisions in the Tax Act required us to include, in our U.S. income tax return, foreign subsidiary earnings in excess of an allowable return on the foreign subsidiary's tangible assets.
+Per guidance issued by the FASB, companies could either account for deferred taxes related to GILTI or treat tax arising from GILTI as a period cost.
+Both were acceptable methods subject to an accounting policy election.
+At December 31, 2018, we finalized our policy and elected to use the period cost method for GILTI.
+In 2019, we did not incur any GILTI inclusion as our foreign subsidiaries generated losses.
+Due to losses incurred in the U.S. we will not be eligible for an Internal Revenue Code Section 250 deduction for foreign derived intangible income.

-The BEAT provisions in the Tax Act eliminate the deduction of certain base-erosion payments made to related foreign corporations, and impose a minimum base erosion antiabuse tax if greater than regular tax.
-In 2018, our company was not subject to BEAT as it did not meet the requirements to be subject to BEAT.
+The BEAT provisions in the Tax Act eliminated the deduction of certain base-erosion payments made to related foreign corporations and imposed a minimum base erosion antiabuse tax if greater than regular tax.
+In 2019, our company was not subject to BEAT as it did not meet the requirements to be subject to BEAT.

-Recent Accounting Pronouncements
+Recently Adopted Accounting Pronouncements